 Indicate by check mark whether the registrant (1) has filed all reports required to be filed by Section 13 or 15(d) of the Securities Exchange Act of 1934 during the preceding 12 months (or for such shorter period that the registrant was required to file such reports), and (2) has been subject to such filing requirements for the past 90 days.
-Yes $\boxtimes$ No $\square$
+Yes \boxtimes No \square

-Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ( $\S232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
-Yes $\boxtimes$ No $\square$
+Indicate by check mark whether the registrant has submitted electronically every Interactive Data File required to be submitted pursuant to Rule 405 of Regulation S-T ($\S 232.405$ of this chapter) during the preceding 12 months (or for such shorter period that the registrant was required to submit such files).
+Yes \boxtimes No \square

 Indicate by check mark whether the registrant is a large accelerated filer, an accelerated filer, a non-accelerated filer, a smaller reporting company, or an emerging growth company.
-See definition of "large accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.
+See definition of "large accelerated filer," "accelerated filer," "smaller reporting company," and "emerging growth company" in Rule 12b-2 of the Exchange Act.

-Large accelerated filer × Accelerated filer Non-accelerated filer Smaller reporting company Emerging growth company in emerging growth company, indicate by check mark if the registrant leads financial accounting standards provided pursuant to Section 13(a) 1 1, 5 new o Inc licate by check mark whether the registrant is a shell company (as defin ed in Rul e 12b-2 of the Exchange Act).
-Yes □ No 🗷 Th e number of shares of the registrant's common stock outstanding as of O October 1: 5, 2018 was 384,351,500.
+Large accelerated filer X Accelerated filer Ш Non-accelerated filer Smaller reporting company Emerging growth company If an emerging growth company, indicate by check mark if revised financial accounting standards provided pursuant to 9 ed not to use the extended transition period for complying with change Act. \Box any new or Indicate by check mark whether the registrant is a shell com pany (as defined in Rul e 12b-2 of the Exchange Act).
+Yes □ No ⊠

+The number of shares of the registrant's common stock outstanding as of October 15, 2018 was 384,351,500.